“Hi. We’ve not met. I’m Shiela, Malcolm’s Mom.”

 “If you say so.”

-Malcolm rang the doorbell at Rico’s, but it was Mikey who answered it.
-Rico was right behind him.
+Malcolm rang the doorbell at Rico’s.
+Mikey answered it.
 “Dude, you made it,” Mikey said.
 “Rico’s here’s spent the last half hour upstairs finishing his HOMEwork.
-Left me down here by myself.”
+Left me all by my lonesome.”
 Mikey was contemptuous of homework and of anyone who bothered with it.

 “Malcolm pushed Mikey aside and gave Rico some skin.